 And guess what?
 The list includes, among other healthy food choices, lemons!

 Why are lemons on Naomi Campbell’s Grocery List?

 Naomi clearly knows a thing or two about lemons.
-Here we share 9 healthy titbits about lemons, that if Naomi Campbell’s grocery list hasn’t got you including them in your diet then perhaps this will:
+Here, we share 9 healthy tidbits about lemons, that if Naomi Campbell’s grocery list hasn’t got you including them in your diet then perhaps this will:

 1. Lemons are good for your heart

 According to HealthLine lemons are a great source of vitamin C. One lemon provides about 31 mg of vitamin C, which is 51% of the reference daily intake (RDI).
 Some research shows that eating fruits and vegetables rich in vitamin C reduces your risk of heart disease and stroke.